 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on the Company's financial statements based on our audit.
-We are a public accounting firm registered with the PCAOB and are required to be independent with respect to the Company in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.
+Our responsibility is to express an opinion on the Company's financial statements based on our audits.
+We are a public accounting firm registered with the Public Company Accounting Oversight Board (United States) (PCAOB) and are required to be independent with respect to the Company in accordance with the U.S. federal securities laws and the applicable rules and regulations of the Securities and Exchange Commission and the PCAOB.